mukund1403/tp/docs/UserGuide.md

 Exits the current group.

-Format: `exit GROUP_NAME`
+Format: `exit /group GROUP_NAME`

+- `/group` is a keyword to indicate the start of the group name.
+- `GROUP_NAME` is the name of the group.

-Example: `exit Friends`
+Example: `exit /group Friends`

-This command will exit the current group.
+This command will exit the group named 'Friends'.

 ### Show balance of user: `balance`